 The National Angora Club are often contacted by people who have bought or rescued a fluffy rabbit, and have been told that it is an Angora.
-It can be difficult for rescues, pet shops and others not familiar with Angoras to tell the difference between different breeds of long haired rabbits.
+Even the Rabbit Welfare Association may be mistaken, as their Winter 2017 magazine shows.
+Their article on Angora rabbits pictured 1 Angora, 2 Lionheads and a possible Cashmere Lop.
 The Club are willing to offer help to people struggling with their rabbit’s coats, but please be warned!
-Crossbred fluffy rabbits often have coats that are very hard to care for, matting easily, right down to the skin.
+Crossbreed fluffy rabbits often have coats that are very hard to care for, matting easily.
 If you wish for a long haired rabbit, think very carefully of the work involved.
 Obtain your rabbit from a reputable breeder, who will give life long support, and clipping and grooming lessons before you take your rabbit home.
 YouTube is not enough!

 The National Angora Club had stands at two craft festivals in July and August this year.
 Fibre-East took place at Redbourne School, Ampthill, Bedford on 27th July, after a very hot week.
 Thankfully the temperature dropped so it was safe to bring Cheyenne, the Smoke Angora.

 Anne demonstrated spinning pure Angora on the wheel, whilst Lesley taught spindle spinning.

 This book tells the stories of rabbit keepers and their rabbits during the Great War.
 It was published on Armistice Day 2018, commemorating the 100th anniversary of the end of World War 1.